kirame09/sparkpost-api-documentation/services/sending-domains.md

   * The record must use the sending domain's public key in the `p=` tag.
   * If a k= tag is defined, it must be set to `rsa`.
   * If an h= tag is defined, it must be set to `sha256`.

+CNAME verification requires the following:
+  * A valid CNAME record in DNS (TODO: support article)

+<span class="label label-primary"><strong>SparkPost</strong></span> With the CNAME record in place and verified via "cname_verify":true, the domain will be eligible to be used as a bounce domain by including it as part of the transmission return_path or SMTP MAIL FROM email address.
+Bounce domains are used to report bounces, which are emails that were rejected from the recipient server.
+By adding a CNAME verified bounce domain to your account, you can customize the address that is used for the `Return-Path` header, which is the destination for out of band (OOB) bounces.  <div class="alert alert-danger"><strong>For maximum deliverability</strong>, we recommend <a href="https://support.sparkpost.com/customer/portal/articles/TODO" style="text-decoration: underline;">configuring at least one domain as a bounce domain</a>.
+This is an easy way to help mailbox providers differentiate your email from other senders using SparkPost.</div><br>

 <div class="alert alert-warning"><strong>Note</strong>: SPF sending domain verification is deprecated.
 You can use DKIM and/or email to verify your sending domain.
 We recommend using DKIM since it has authentication benefits.</div>